NOAA-ORR-ERD/PyGnome/README.rst

 ============

-We have put some effort into making this package reasonably easy, or at least possible, to install in a number of ways on a few different computing platforms:
+We have put some effort into making this package reasonably easy, or at least possible, to install on a few different computing platforms:

  - OS-X
  - Windows
  - Linux (tested on CentOS 7)

-At this time, it must be compiled from the source code.

-The "tricky" part is installing the dependencies: details in the following:

-`Install using conda <./Installing.rst>`_
+This package contains modules written in C/C++, and they must be compiled for this package to function, and we primarily use the Anaconda distribution of Python for installation.
+Anaconda is built primarily for scientific, engineering, and math applications.

-The conda package manager is built primarily for scientific, engineering, and math applications it is the easiest way to get set up to use ``PyGNOME``, and it is used in our development and testing process.
+It is now the only supported way to get set up to use ``PyGNOME``, and it is used in our development and testing process.

-If you don't want to / can't use conda -- here are some notes on that:

-`Installing Without Conda <./Install_without_conda.rst>`_
+`Install using Anaconda <./Installing.rst>`_

 The WebGNOME Interface:
 =======================

 Scripting is the most featurefull way to access PyGNOME's capabilities.
 However we have developed a system that allows a user to create and run PyGNOME models from a web browser.

 There is a publicly available instance of WebGNOME at:

 https://gnome.orr.noaa.gov

 If you want to run your own instance of WebGNOME, the code is in the following projects:

 - `WebGnomeAPI <https://github.com/NOAA-ORR-ERD/WebGnomeAPI>`_:
   A web server that implements the PyGNOME interface